Cottage cheese dumplings with semolina, coated in sugary breadcrumbs – Romanian papanasi fierti.

 - more flour for the working surface

-- Give the cottage cheese to a fine mesh sieve and drain thoroughly.
+- Drain: Place the cottage cheese into a fine-mesh sieve and drain thoroughly.

-- Start by preparing the breadcrumbs.
+- Toast breadcrumbs: Start by preparing the breadcrumbs.
 Melt the butter in a large pan, add the breadcrumbs and stir for a few minutes until the breadcrumbs are golden.
-Transfer to a large bowl and let get cool.
+Transfer to a large bowl and let them get cool.
 When cold, add the sugar and mix well.

 - Bring a large pot of water to a boil.
 Add the salt.

-- In the meantime mix the drained cottage cheese, egg and vanilla sugar in a bowl.
+- Combine: In the meantime, mix the drained cottage cheese, egg, and vanilla sugar in a bowl.
 With the immersion blender, blend the ingredients until you obtain a rough paste.
 Add the semolina and the flour and mix with a spoon.
-The dough should be soft and a little bit sticky, but still manageable.
+The dough should be soft and a little bit sticky but still manageable.

-- Sprinkle the working surface generously with flour.
+- Dough: Sprinkle the working surface generously with flour.
 Turn the dough onto the flour and form a ball.
 If the dough is too soft and you cannot really work with it, gradually add a little more flour.
-Don't overdo it or the dumplings will turn out too tough.
-The dough should be very soft and it is ok if it is still a bit sticky.
+Don't overdo it, or the dumplings will turn out too tough.
+The dough should be very soft, and it is ok if it is still a bit sticky.

-- Flour your hands and form a sausage, about 3-4 cm/ 1.1 – 1.5 inches in diameter.
+- Make dumplings: Flour your hands and form a sausage, about 3-4 cm/ 1.1 – 1.5 inches in diameter.
 Cut the sausage into about 20 pieces.
-With floured hands roll each piece into a ball.
-Turn this ball very lightly through the flour on the working surface (only if it's extremely sticky), shake to remove the excess flour and press into a disc.
-With a floured finger press a small dent in the middle of the dumpling.
+With floured hands, roll each piece into a ball.
+Turn this ball very lightly through the flour on the working surface (only if it's highly sticky), shake to remove the excess flour, and press into a disc.
+With a floured finger, press a small dent in the middle of the dumpling.

-- When the water is boiling, turn the heat down to medium low.
-Give all the dumplings to the pot.
-They will sink to the bottom of the pan, so take a slotted spoon and go under the dumplings to prevent them sticking to the pot.
-After a few minutes the dumplings will come up.
+- Cook dumplings: When the water is boiling, turn the heat down to medium-low.
+Place all the dumplings into the pot.
+They will sink to the bottom of the pan, so take a slotted spoon and go under the dumplings to prevent them from sticking to the pot.
+After a few minutes, the dumplings will come up.
 Cover the pan and simmer gently for about 5 minutes.
-Turn off the heat and let the dumplings in the hot water for another 5 minutes.
+Then, turn off the heat and let the dumplings in hot water for another 5 minutes.

-- Remove with a slotted spoon, drain shortly in a sieve and roll each dumpling in the breadcrumb mixture.
+- Coat with breadcrumbs: Remove dumplings with a slotted spoon, drain them in a sieve and roll each dumpling in the breadcrumb mixture.
 Serve warm as they are or topped with some runny jam.